Octavius-Dante/Tetra-Proxima/Node_Basic_2/Readme.md

     });
 }

-const myFunction_2 = async () => {
+// Following block of codei s await keyword waiting function to behave asynchronously const myFunction_2 = async () => {
     console.log("Before calling async function");
-    await callMyFunction();
+    // to make JS work sync we can use await keyword for a promsie function await callMyFunction();
     console.log("End of my function");
 }